NOTE: Phases intentionally overlap in time during iterative design/build/test process.

 Phase 3: Build

-- Configure system software to provide functions matching the requirements gathered in Phase Two.
+- Configure system and integrate platforms to provide functions matching the requirements gathered in Phase Two.

 Phase 4: System Test and Acceptance Test